-A major theme of the present work is to show how the WCC sheet structure $\bar{z}n(\mathbf{k}{\perp})$ shares many qualitative features with the surface energy bandstructure $\epsilon_n(\mathbf{k}{\perp})$ , with the crucial advantage that they can be used to deduce the topological properties of the bulk from bulk properties alone.
-In this subsection we show that the WCC sheet structure obeys all of the symmetries that are found in the surface energy bandstructure, and sometimes more.
-In particular, when TR is present, the Kramers degeneracies found at the 2D time-reversal invariant momenta (TRIM) in the surface energy band structure also necessarily appear in the WCC sheet structure.
-We also sketch a physical argument as to why the topological connectedness of the WCC sheets mirrors that of the surface bandstructure, providing access to the topological indices in a similar way.
+A major theme of this work is to show how the WCC sheet structure $\bar{z}n(\mathbf{k}\perp)$ shares many qualitative features with the surface energy band structure $\epsilon_n(\mathbf{k}\perp)$, a manifestation of the bulk-boundary correspondence which relates the boundary modes to the topological character of the bulk.
+The WCCs $\bar{z}n(\mathbf{k}\perp)$ have the crucial advantage that they can be used to deduce the topological properties of the bulk from bulk properties alone.

+In this section, we show that the WCC sheet structure obeys all of the symmetries that are found in the surface energy band structure, and sometimes more.
+In particular, when TR is present, the Kramers degeneracies found at the 2D time-reversal-invariant momenta (TRIM) in the surface energy band structure also necessarily appear in the WCC sheet structure.
+We also demonstrate the bulk-boundary correspondence by sketching a physical argument as to why the topological connectedness of the WCC sheets mirrors that of the surface band structure, providing access to the topological indices in a similar way.